Michelangelo and Leonardo da Vinci are considered two of the greatest artists ever lived. They both lived in Florence, Italy, during the same time.

 After receiving his commission, a much younger Michelangelo was commissioned to paint “The Battle of Cascina” on the opposite wall.

-Michelangelo got the commission the same month that Leonardo revised his contract with the Signoria of Florence to put back the date to complete his painting.
+Michelangelo got the commission the same month Leonardo revised his contract with the Signoria of Florence to return the date to complete his painting.
 Leonardo had accepted his commission first, and then after he was working on the mural, Michelangelo was also given a commission.

 Michelangelo’s statue of David was installed outside the Palazzo Vecchio when we received the commission.
 For Leonardo, this showed that he had a rival, and a sort of competition had begun.